HAOTIAN89/BetterChatGPT-meditron/deployment/README.md

 ```

 You can access the UI at `http://localhost:5173/`, and then you just need to set up three points to successfully run the model inference with the cluster:
-1. Change the model from default meditron-7b to meditron-70b, and set the Max Token to 4096.
+1. Change the model type to llama-2-70b-meditron, and set the Max Token to 4096.
-2. Delete the default System Prompt.
+2. (Optional)Delete the default System Prompt if you would like to use the default system prompt integrated in the lambda labs.
-3. Set the API Endpoint (your cluster) and API Key (EMPTY) in the API button.
+3. Set the API Endpoint (your cluster) and API Key (EMPTY, which means that you don't have to care about it now) in the API button.

 <img width=70% src="./../figures/lambda.png" alt="correct UI" title="correct UI">